 command-f) will not find a row unless it is displayed on your browser page.

 In your campaign, this means that you must have scrolled down far enough that the row is shown somewhere on your browser page.
 For example, if you word-search for an item at the bottom of your campaign, your browser will not find it unless you scroll to the very bottom.
-Instead, try using the DCM search bar to find items.
+Instead, try using the Campaign Manager search bar to find items.

 Manage placement tags